iag-sc31/iag-sc31.github.io/index.md

 Thanks to all the speakers and attendees.
 Hope to see you next year.

-Those interested to share their work and give an online seminar in 2024, are kindly asked to contact **Carla Braitenberg** (berg@units.it) or **Severine Rosat** (severine.rosat@unistra.fr).
+Those interested to share their work and give an online seminar, are kindly asked to contact **Carla Braitenberg** (berg@units.it) or **Severine Rosat** (severine.rosat@unistra.fr).
 This invitation includes PhD and Master students, as well as PostDocs and senior scientists.

 ### Past 2023 seminars
 > 27 June 2023, 1 PM CEST: **Umberto Riccardi**, Dipartimento di Scienze della Terra, dell'Ambiente e delle Risorse (DiSTAR), Università "Federico II" di Napoli, Italy, _Catching the time-variable gravity at Mt.
 Somma-Vesuvius volcano by means of discrete and continuous relative gravity measurements_ [Download video of this seminar](https://seafile.unistra.fr/f/cd5f2adcc4e8499aafb1/)